MusicDin/kubitect/docs/user-guide/configuration/cluster-node-template.md

 :octicons-file-symlink-file-24: Default: `ubuntu`

 The operating system for virtual machines can be specified in the node template.
-Currently, you can configure either Ubuntu or Debian.
 By default, the Ubuntu distribution is installed on all virtual machines.

-To use Debian instead, set the `os.distro` property to Debian.
+You can select a desired distribution by setting the `os.distro` property.

 ```yaml
 cluster: